Ageless wonder Mickelson wins PGA to be oldest major champ

 Mickelson finished at 6-under 282

 The victory came one week after Mickelson accepted a special exemption into the U.S. Open because at No. 115 in the world and winless the last two years, he no longer was exempt from qualifying.
-He had not finished in the top 20 in his last 17 tournaments over nearly nine months.
-He worried that he was no longer able to keep his focus over 18 holes.
+As recently as a month ago, he was concerned that he could not keep his focus for 18 holes and kept throwing away shots that set him back.

-And then he beat the strongest field of the year — 99 of the top 100 players — and made it look easy.
+And then he beat the strongest field of the year – 99 of the top 100 players – and made it look easy at times.

 The PGA Championship had the largest and loudest crowd since the return from the COVID-19 pandemic — the PGA of America said it limited tickets to 10,000, and it seemed like twice that many — and it clear what they wanted to see.